This would look so much better if the background were a different color.

 Hello!
 I’m Cara and I am one of those photographers absolutely in love with color!
 I like my images with bold, true colors and very rarely do any of that light and airy stuff that is so popular.

 Some places (like Amazon) require white backgrounds for product images.
-However, whenever possible I like to add a splash of color because photoshop makes this super easy.
+However, whenever possible I like to add a splash of color because Photoshop makes this super easy.

 Let me show you how to quickly change the background color in Photoshop!
+Of course, you can use the same method to change the background color to white as well.

 Screenshots and instructions in this tutorial are from the Windows version of Photoshop CC, if you are using the Mac version, they can be slightly different.